Esya/esya.github.com/_posts/2014-12-16-uber-driver-evading-police-arrest.md

 Since that, they refunded us, but I started questionning their [background checks](http://blog.uber.com/driverscreening). *And what is a 3$ refund compared to your safety?* But then again, it's India and other taxi companies probably wouldn't even have this kind of commercial gesture.

-As of right now, [Uber is already in a lot of troubles in India](http://in.reuters.com/article/2014/12/10/india-rape-uber-driver-idINKBN0JO0CC20141210), this is just another unexpected accident where in the end, luckily, noone was hurt.
+As of right now, [Uber is already in a lot of troublein India](http://in.reuters.com/article/2014/12/10/india-rape-uber-driver-idINKBN0JO0CC20141210), this is just another unexpected incident where in the end, luckily, no one was hurt.